 It may come as a surprise, but after functionality, colour is the most important element to any app design.
-Using the right colours is not only good for aesthetics purposes, but it can help users navigate and use your app more easily and even give them an idea of your app’s purpose when they first see it in the marketplace.
+Using the right colours is not only good for aesthetic purposes, but it can help users navigate and use your app more easily and even give them an idea of your app’s purpose when they first see it in the marketplace.
 For example, apps for mind and body are often designed with a natural and serene colour palette that incorporates pale greens, blues and neutral colours.
 A social media app is likely to borrow from a vibrant primary colours palette (think about the boldness of Facebook, Snapchat, WhatsApp and Twitter’s logo colours).
 Whether you are developing a yoga app, an anti-virus app or a new social media app, colour can make your app stand apart from the rest and play a huge role in its success.
 Find out how Psychology can factor into getting the best engagement rates from your users with our guide.

 What is Colour Psychology?

 To answer that question in depth we would be here for hours, but in a nutshell, colour psychology is the study of colours and how they can influence human behaviour.
 There are four primary psychological colours – blue, green, yellow and red.
 Each relates respectively to the mind, the body, the emotions and the harmony that exists between these elements.
 When mixed to create secondary colours, these four primary colours become eleven that can be harnessed to generate specific behaviour in humans.

 The Eleven Colours and The Psychology Behind Them